frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 ## The Earth Engine Data Catalog

-The candy store of planetary data is here: https://developers.google.com/earth-engine/datasets
+The candy store of planetary data is here!: https://developers.google.com/earth-engine/datasets

 ## Data

-In case you're not familiar with data that is normally used in geospatial research, there are basically two *main* classes:
+In case you're not familiar with data normally used in geospatial data science, there are basically two *main* classes:
 - Raster:  Think of pixels in a digital photograph or ones assigned an elevation value in a digital elevation model (DEM)
 - Vector:  Think about "drawn" points, lines or polygons that could represent points of interest (POIs), streams, or civic boundaries

+Geospatial analysis involves geoprocessing (querying, statistical analysis, clipping, spatial joining, etc.) these data layers in defined workflows developed for a particular research question.
+Some of these processes will be shown in the examples at the end.
+What those questions might be can be spurred by the data available, so have fun exploring the catalog (or heck, exploring Google Earth and THEN Earth Engine's data catalog)!

 ### Data types you'll see in Earth Engine